dunhuang/react-native-smart-router/README.md

 ```

-Or you can user self-defined Navbar
+Or you can use self-defined Navbar

 ```
 <Route component={Page1} name="page1" navbar={Mynav} title="PAGE1"/>